Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Good Morning/big_data.md

 #### 4.1.5 Parallel Processing
 Although Pandas is inherently single-threaded, some level of parallelism was indirectly achieved by cleaning and processing in chunks (Figure 4.1.2).
 However, the final concatenation and deduplication steps were executed sequentially, which may limit scalability.
 #### 4.1.6 Output
-Figure 4.1.6 presents the performance metrics: Pandas took approximately XX.XX seconds and consumed XXX.XX MB of memory (replace with your output).
+Figure 4.1.6 presents the performance metrics: Pandas took approximately XX.XX seconds and consumed XXX.XX MB of memory.
 This reflects its limitation in memory management and single-threaded processing, especially for larger datasets.

 ### 4.2 Dask